-- Switched fabric connection only; no direct connection is allowed between the host node and FAStT. - HACMP C-SPOC cannot be used to add a FAStT disk to AIX using the Add a Disk to the Cluster facility. - HACMP C-SPOC does not support enhanced concurrent mode volume groups. - Single node quorum is not supported in a two-node GPFS cluster with FAStT disks in the configuration.
+- Switched fabric connection only; no direct connection is allowed between the host node and FAStT. - HACMP C-SPOC cannot be used to add a FAStT disk to AIX using the Add a Disk to the Cluster facility. - HACMP C-SPOC does not support enhanced concurrent mode volume groups. - The FAStT600 can only be connected to 2 Gb switches, directors, or HBAs.
+See "FAStT600 restrictions" on page 4 for more information.